praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1. go down to Integration Settings and copy the Token and save it somewhere
 1. click on Save settings

+### Stage-08: Slack Configuration for ArgoCD
+1. Go to this site https://api.slack.com/apps
+2. click on Create New App
+3. select From scratch
+4. give some app name
+5. pick your workspace
+6. click on Create App
+7. go to OAuth & Permission
+8. go to Scope > Bot Token Scope
+9. search in the search bar and select `chat:write` ,`chat:write.customize`
+10. now to up to OAuth Token for Your Workspace
+11. click on Install to workspace
+12. all your app to access your workspace
+13. now copy Bot user OAuth Token and save it somewhere
+14. now open slack , you will find your app in Apps
+15. now create a channel - click on channels > create channel > give some name to channel > create
+16. now in message bar type `@your-app-name` and click on send icon >  click on add to channel

 ## Step: 3 Store the Credentials in the Vault server